-The refresh rate for the Control GUI is set in the Manager Setting tab of the Configuration Utility in the GUI: Dashboard Refresh Delay field.
+The refresh rate for the Control GUI is set in the Manager Setting page of DIVA Command in the GUI: Dashboard Refresh Delay field.

 Additional Software Components

 Additional modules are available to expand your DIVA Core system capabilities.
 Most of these options are currently covered in separate documents, but are briefly described here for completeness.
 See Appendix A for DIVA Core options and licensing information.